 • Data visualization plays an important role in the understanding of measurement data.
 More so for devices that are designed for non-expert users as is often the case for air quality microsensors.
-In this context we consider a two dimensional partitioning of the possible visualization solutions (see Table 8).
+In this context we consider a two-dimensional partitioning of the possible visualization solutions (see Table 9).
 On the horizontal axis we consider the availability of either a real-time or offline (subsequent to the measurement experiment) visualization solution.
 On the second axis we consider whether a display (or alert indicator) is integrated directly on the sensor, constitutes a remote solution (e.g., leveraging a mobile phone display or a computer display through a cloud service), or no possibility of displaying the data exists.
+The presence of an integrated display has an impact only for awareness raising applications for indoor and citizen air applications, as this feature might actually be undesirable for other types of applications.